-Encounter a pop-up installation created by students from the MA Textiles at Norwich University of Arts, responding to the magnificent Stoke Edith wall hanging and Shakespeare’s play A Midsummer Night’s Dream
+Encounter a special installation created by MA Textile Design students from Norwich University of Arts.
+The piece responds to both the magnificent Stoke Edith wall hanging, which depicts a formal garden scene from the late 17th century, and Shakespeare’s play A Midsummer Night’s Dream.

 In the play, the forest is a place of chaos, while Athens is a place of order.
 Where the Wild Thyme Blows reimagines the classicism of the Stoke Edith wall hanging – drawing from the sculptures and architecture, flowers, costume and animals – to transform the British Galleries into a wild and magical landscape.